ClimateClara/arc3o/docs/guide/howtorun.rst

 ----------

 Currently, ARC3O is tailored for model output from ECHAM, the atmospheric module of the Max Planck Institute Earth System Model.
+However, it can be used for other models if the variable names are changed accordingly either in the ARC3O functions or the model's output.

 The input data for ARC3O should be divided into monthly files, found in the folder ``inputpath``.
 Also, to prepare the seasons and ice types mask, ARC3O needs one file in which all the data is merged, found in the folder ``inputpath0``.